nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 1. Install [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/)
 1. Run `winget install nkdAgility.AzureDevOpsMigrationTools` from the [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) to install on Windows 10 and Windows 11.
 For other operating systems you can download the [latest release](https://github.com/nkdAgility/azure-devops-migration-tools/releases/latest) and unzip it to a folder of your choice.

-The tools will be installed to `%Localappdata%\Microsoft\WinGet\Packages\nkdAgility.AzureDevOpsMigrationTools_Microsoft.Winget.Source_XXXXXXXXXX` and a symbolic link to `devops-migration.exe` that lets you run it from anywhere using `devops-migration init`.
+The tools will be installed to `%Localappdata%\Microsoft\WinGet\Packages\nkdAgility.AzureDevOpsMigrationTools_Microsoft.Winget.Source_XXXXXXXXXX` and a symbolic link to `devopsmigration.exe` that lets you run it from anywhere using `devopsmigration init`.

 ## Upgrade